Pierre Bienvenu, Ad. E.

 Pierre practiced for more than 35 years at Norton Rose Fulbright Canada (previously Ogilvy Renault LLP).
 He was managing partner of Ogilvy Renault from 2005 to 2009 and chaired its executive committee from 2005 to 2011.
 He served on the global supervisory board of Norton Rose Fulbright from 2011 to 2014 and was global co-head of the firm’s international arbitration practice between 2011 and 2022.
 He withdrew from the partnership of Norton Rose Fulbright in June 2022 and joined IMK LLP in July 2022 to focus on his practice as an international arbitrator.
 He is also a member of Arbitration Place’s roster of arbitrators.

 Pierre is a Fellow of the American College of Trial Lawyers and the Chartered Institute of Arbitrators.
 He was awarded the distinction Advocatus Emeritus by the Quebec Bar in 2008, and the Paul-André Crépeau Medal by the Canadian Bar Association in 2013 for his contribution to the advancement of the international dimension of private law and commercial law in Canada.
 He has been ranked among the top 25 most highly regarded individuals in the practice of international arbitration worldwide in Who’s Who Legal’s International Who’s Who of Commercial Arbitration.
+In 2026, the Bar of Quebec awarded him the Médaille du Barreau, the highest distinction of the Quebec Bar, for his significant contribution to the development of Quebec society in the field of law, the advancement of law and its practice, his contribution on the international stage in the field of international arbitration, and his commitment to supporting the principle of judicial independence.

 Pierre’s experience as an arbitrator includes the following: